 The Teen Titans intervene to aid Starfire, a princess from the planet Tamaran.
 Five years later, Robin, now known as Nightwing, is in a relationship with Starfire and leads the Teen Titans.
 They deal with a new threat from the cult led by Brother Blood who is determined to capture the Titans and place them in a machine that will allow him to absorb their powers.
 Brother Blood has recruited the mercenary Deathstroke to capture the Teen Titans.
 Deathstroke’s secret weapon is Terra, a new recruit to the Titans who can control geological elements.
 Unknown to them, she is loyal to Deathstroke and is working from within to betray them.

 The Teen Titans are one of the numerous superhero teams that populate comic-books.
 Originally appearing in DC Comics in 1964, the group was pitched in terms of the idea of young sidekicks like Robin, Wonder Girl, Aquaboy, Kid Flash and Speedy coming together to form their own equivalent of the Justice League.
 The comic-book series was cancelled in 1973 but successfully revived in 1976 and then again as The New Teen Titans in 1980.
 The compliment has undergone changes over the years with a number of new heroes being created specific to the group.
 On screen, the Titans made an appearance in the animated The Superman/Aquaman Hour (1967-8) but did not get their own show until the animated tv series Teen Titans (2003-6), which had a film spinoff with Teen Titans: Trouble in Tokyo (2006), as well a revival series Teen Titans Go!
-(2013– ), which places more of a comedic spin on the characters.
-They are due to make their live-action debut in the upcoming tv series Titans (2018– ).
+(2013– ), which places more of a comedic spin on the characters and had a film spinoff with Teen Titans Go to the Movies (2018).
+They subsequently made their live-action debut in the tv series Titans (2018– )..

 I grew up reading DC Comics.
 Teen Titans was never a particular favourite, although I had brought/read the occasional issue over the years.
 I had dropped out of reading much in the way of comics since then (hey, takes away from watching movies) and was not familiar with the new line-up of characters that we get here, almost none of whom appeared in the original line-up I was reading in the early 1980s.
 Thus it is kind of bewildering being thrown into the midst of an adventure with a bunch of characters that you know nothing about.
 Not to mention that soon after the opening, the film does a leap forward five years and gives us an entirely different line-up of Titans.